sebsjames/maths/README.md

 ## A simple mathematics library for C++20 projects

-This header-only library is intended to help you to write maths into your C++ code in simple, readable and comprehensible code.
+This header-only library is intended to help you to write maths into your C++ in simple, readable and comprehensible code.

 It provides: